Houston's Line of

 other crew members, entered the alley with two hose lines in order to gain

-barrels of denatured alcohol to explode, blowing out the wall bordering the
+alcohol to explode, blowing out the wall bordering the alley, trapping

-alley, trapping Harris and seven other firefighters.
-Harris did not perish
+Harris and seven other firefighters.
+Harris did not perish from the falling

-from the falling wall, the heavy lamp oil smoke suffocated him.
+wall; the heavy lamp oil smoke suffocated him.
+The company suffered over one

 |